COVID-19 pandemic in Bangladesh: Closures of educational institutions

 In March, Bangladesh closed all of its educational institutions in order to reduce the spread of COVID-19.
 Initially on 17 March, when Bangladesh had 8 confirmed cases, the government announced all schools would be closed for the remainder of March.
 Dhaka University was also closed for the same period.
 The Education Ministry announced an extension of the closures to 9 April.
 However, with the situation not improving Dhaka University announced on 9 April it would remain closed indefinitely.
-With educational intuitions still closed by the end of April, Prime Minister Sheikh Hasina announced that they could remain closed until September 2020, unless the situation improves.
+With educational intuitions still closed by the end of April, Prime Minister Sheikh Hasina announced that they could remain closed until September 2020, unless the situation improved.
 On 14 June, the ministry of education officially extended school closures to 6 August.
 On 27 August a Ministry of Education confirmed schools would remain closed until 3 October.

 Dhaka University began online classes in July 2020, as have many other universities and schools.
-Experts and students have voiced concerns about accessibility to online classes for many students in Bangladesh; with poorer students, particularly in rural areas, lacking the devices and internet connectivity to participate in their classes.
-Some have suggested online classes will only further the "educational divide" whereby the most disadvantaged students (who usually attend public universities on scholarships) will fall behind their peers due to lack of accessibility.
+Experts and students voiced concerns about accessibility to online classes for many students in Bangladesh; with poorer students, particularly in rural areas, lacking the devices and internet connectivity to participate in their classes.
+Some suggested online classes will only further the "educational divide" whereby the most disadvantaged students (who usually attend public universities on scholarships) will fall behind their peers due to lack of accessibility.

 Educational institutions remained closed for over one year.
-Amidst rising numbers of cases the planned reopening of educational institutions, scheduled for 30 March 2021 (following a series of postponements), was again postponed until 23 May 2021, according to an announcement by the Education Minister in March 2021.
+Amidst rising numbers of cases, the planned reopening of educational institutions initially scheduled for 30 March 2021, was again postponed until 23 May 2021, according to an announcement by the Education Minister in March 2021.
 In June 2021, it was again announced that schools would not be reopening as planned, due to rise a rise in infection rates.